Guildhall School Trust

 David has sat as a Magistrate since 2009.

-Ms Huo is the Executive Director, Head of Investment Institute at Ninety One plc, an asset management business which is dual-listed on the London Stock Exchange (FTSE250) and the Johannesburg Stock Exchange.
-Ninety One is a founder-led global investment managed with USD 150 billion assets under management ("AUM"), as at 30 June 2020.
-The Investment Institute reports directly to the CEO and delivers strategic insights and analysis across asset classes, investment strategies and borders.
+Ms Huo is the Managing Director, Head of International Business and Head of Investment Institute at Ninety One plc, an asset management business which is dual-listed on the London Stock Exchange (FTSE250) and the Johannesburg Stock Exchange.
+Ninety One is a founder-led global investment manager.

 Prior to joining the firm, she spent 12 years at HSBC within its investment banking.
-As Co-head of Sustainable Finance within Global Banking and Markets, she was responsible for green and sustainable product innovation across financing and investment.
-She was also Global Head of RMB Business, where she led the overall China and RMB internationalization strategy, revenue growth, production innovation and wider strategic client execution.
+As co-Head of Sustainable Finance within Global Banking and Markets, she was responsible for green and sustainable product innovation across financing and investment.
+She was also Global Head of RMB Business, where she led the overall China and RMB internationalization strategy, revenue growth, product innovation and wider strategic client execution.

-Ms Huo was recognised by Financial News as one of the 100 most Influential Women in Finance for three consecutive years and has also won the Chinese Business Leaders Award for Excellence in Banking.
-She studied in mainland China and the UK and holds a Master of Science degree with Distinction from The Business School (formerly Cass) in London.
+Ms. Huo was recognized by Financial News as one of the 100 most Influential Women in Finance for three consecutive years and has also won the Chinese Business Leaders Award for Excellence in Banking.
+Ms. Huo has been awarded as a Freeman of City of London in recognition of her contribution in Finance and cross border business collaboration.

 Barbican resident and Chair of Art in Perpetuity Trust Gillian has supported the Guildhall School of Music and Drama for many years and, through the Guildhall School Trust, contributes annually to a scholarship for a postgraduate voice.
 She used to sing seriously as an amateur and believes that those embarking on such a competitive career deserve encouragement and support.